zenorocha/liferay-learn/docs/commerce/2.x/en/developer-guide/tutorial/implementing-a-custom-low-stock-action.md

 > This returns a text label that describes the low stock activity.
 See the implementation in [J1E4CommerceLowStockActivity.java](https://github.com/liferay/liferay-learn/blob/master/docs/commerce/2.x/en/developer-guide/tutorial/implementing-a-custom-low-stock-activity/liferay-j1e4.zip/j1e4-impl/src/main/java/com/acme/j1e4/internal/commerce/stock/activity/J1E4CommerceLowStockActivity.java) for a reference in retrieving the label with a language key.

-### Complete the Low Stock Activity
+### Complete the Low Stock Action

-The low stock activity is comprised of backend logic to perform the activity itself.
+The low stock action is comprised of backend logic to perform the activity itself.
 Do the following:

 * [Add business logic to `execute`.](#add-business-logic-to-execute)
 * [Add the language key to `Language.properties`.](#add-the-language-key-to-languageproperties)